Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="execute-shortcut"></a>
 ### executeShortcut

 This function allows you to execute another shortcut within the current one and receive its result.
-Pass the name or ID of a shortcut as the first parameter.
+Pass the name or ID of a shortcut as the first argument.

 ```js
 executeShortcut('My Other Shortcut');
 ```

-Optionally you can pass an object as the second parameter to provide values for variables.
+Optionally you can pass an object as the second argument to provide values for variables.
 This will not change the stored values of the variables but they will assume the specified value when the other shortcut is executed.
 This is particularly useful for dynamic variable types (such as *"Text Input"* or *"Multiple Choice Selection"*).

 ```js
 executeShortcut('My Other Shortcut', {